 If you’re planning to buy a luxury condo in New York, your expectations should naturally be higher.
-After all, you will be paying a great amount of money for the kind of living that only luxury condos can provide.
-You will also need to be a bit more discerning because you could be buying a luxury condo that may give you headaches in the future.
-To avoid investing in the wrong New York property, here are 8 signs that you need to consider.
+After all, you will be paying a great amount of money for the living that only luxury condos can provide.
+However, you will also need to be a bit more discerning because you could be buying the wrong luxury condo that may give you headaches in the future.
+To avoid investing in the wrong New York apartment, here are eight signs that you need to consider.

 Let’s say you’re buying a luxury condo in a building with a board and management company already in place.
-Look at the expenses and fees, and be wary if they’re either too high or too low.
-Unusually low fees could mean the common charges are insufficient enough to pay for the amenities and the building could be running in the red.
-Astronomical common charge fees, on the other hand, could indicate that there could be financial deficits, and the higher common charges are in place trying to cover for them.
-Ideally, a buildings financials should be running at a profit with a sufficient reserve fund for future repairs and updates if needed.
+Look at the expenses and fees, and be wary if they’re too high or too low.
+Meager monthly costs could mean that the common charges are insufficient to pay for the amenities; the building could be running in the red.
+On the other hand, astronomical monthly common charge fees could indicate that there could be financial deficits, and assessed common charges are in place trying to cover for them.
+Ideally, a building’s financials should be running at a profit with a sufficient reserve fund for future repairs and updates if needed.

-Sure, developers usually construct luxury condos using the best materials they promise, and with impeccable workmanship at that.
-But when the sliding glass door often gets stuck, or when the rain penetrates through the windows, you might want to rethink your plan to buy.
+Sure, developers usually construct luxury condos using the best materials they promise, and with impeccable artistry at that.
+But when the sliding glass door often gets stuck or when the rain penetrates through the windows, you might want to rethink your plan to buy.

 Many people who buy luxury condos are only doing so as an investment.
-Whether you’re planning to solely invest or live in the condo, you better get a hold of a copy of the condo house rules and decide whether you can live with them.
-If not, then you are definitely buying the wrong condo.
+Whether you’re planning to invest or live in the condo solely.
+Get a hold of a copy of the condo house rules and decide whether you can live with them.
+If not, then you are buying the wrong condo.

-Any good luxury condo project should be able to sell itself, especially when it’s located in New York.
-But when developers are starting to offer sky-high commissions and huge incentives for realtors, it’s usually a sign of slow sales.
-Your alarm bells should be ringing if buyers are steering clear of supposedly awesome luxury condo projects.
+Any good luxury condo project should be able to sell itself, mainly when located in New York.
+But when developers start to offer sky-high commissions and incentives for realtors, it’s usually a sign of slow sales.
+So your alarm bells should be ringing if buyers are steering clear of supposedly awesome luxury condo projects.

-When you’re being sold a luxury condo in New York at a price that’s far below its market value, your Spider-sense should be tingling.
+When you’re being sold a luxury condo in New York City at a price that’s far below its market value, your Spider-sense should be tingling.
 When it seems to be too good to be true, it usually is.
-There is something wrong with that condo, and you wouldn’t want to find out about it after you’ve signed the papers, would you?
+There is something wrong with that luxury condo; you wouldn’t want to find out about it after you’ve signed the papers.

-Luxury condos in New York are significant investments, so keep your eyes peeled for any of the signs mentioned above for your own good.
+Luxury condos in New York are significant investments; keep your eyes peeled for any of the signs mentioned above for your own good.